-3) “Hello (First Name), I’d like to introduce myself”
+3) The Introduction: “Hello (First Name), I’d like to introduce myself”

 A personalized introduction is important, especially for prospective donors, and it sets the stage for working together in the future.

 When in doubt, get a little cheeky.
-A well-placed song lyric, quote, or phrase can work to your advantage in hooking your audience into opening that email.
+A well-placed song lyric, quote, or common phrase can work to your advantage in hooking your audience into opening that email.

 This subject line poses a question and then cuts to the chase with a timeframe that doesn’t feel overly aggressive.

-9) “Did you find what you needed?”
+9) The Follow-Up: “Did you find what you needed?”

 This is a great fundraising email subject line to send out to those that visited your website and provided their email address in exchange for something such as exclusive content.